A writer I’ve worked with for several years reached out to me for advice for a critical topic of all writers I know: How to get paid to write.

 Spend some time looking at several pages of DuckDuckGo.

-I no longer use or recommend Google because they are actively censoring alternative health information.
+By the way, I no longer use or recommend Google.
+They are actively censoring health information, including my website.

-With a little digging, you’ll hit gold, like this Foundation, which gives quick and dirty mini-grants.
+With a little digging, you’ll hit gold, like this Foundation, which gives mini-grants.

 Another approach: real-life networking